mdarina/mdarina.github.io/_posts/2021-01-08-Importing and Cleaning Kickstarter Data.md

 #- CUT OFF DATE - BEFORE THE FINAL SET WAS SCRAPED
 #- NOT CANCELED AND NOT SUSPENDED
 #Subsetting the data to only contain
-kickSuccess <- subset(kickFull, deadline < as.Date(paste(2020, 12, 17, sep="-")) &
+kickSuccess <- subset(kickFull,
+        deadline < as.Date(paste(2020, 12, 17, sep="-")) &
         project_state != "canceled" & project_state != "suspended")

 #Checking if subsetting worked
 table(kickSuccess$project_state)

-#Saving the file for further reference - all the work will be done on this file
+#Saving the file for further reference - all the work
+#will be done with this file
+write.csv(kickSuccess, "D:/kickstarter/kickSuccess.csv",
-write.csv(kickSuccess, "D:/kickstarter/kickSuccess.csv", row.names = FALSE)
+                                        row.names = FALSE)
 ```

 Finally, after the boring part was over, the data were ready for the analysis!
 You can access the full code in [my GitHub repository](https://github.com/mdarina/kickstarter_data_cleaning).